 I did a zipline eco tour thanks to Santa Catalina Island Company.
 It was just me and my two guides – Nick Flores and Douglas Hippe and what a blast I had.

-Go kayaking or SUPing on a day trip to Catalina Island
+2. Try kayaking or SUPing on Catalina Island

 Kayaking and SUP is available out of the Descanso Beach Club, and would be a glorious summertime activity.
 You can rent kayaks or arrange a tour for a couple of hours.